CryptKeeperZK/semaphore/README.md

     </h4>
 </div>

+>NOTE: This package is a forked version of Semaphore protocol to make it work inside CryptKeeper extension using forked `@cryptkeeperzk/snarkjs` and `@cryptkeeperzk/ffjavascript`

 | Semaphore is a protocol, designed to be a simple and generic privacy layer for Ethereum DApps.
 Using zero knowledge, Ethereum users can prove their membership of a group and send signals such as votes or endorsements without revealing their original identity. |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |